purescript-react/purescript-react-basic/docs/React/Basic.md

 an overridden function interacts with `state`, in which case `initialState` is required (the compiler enforces this).
-While you _can_ use `state` and dispatch actions without defining `update`, doing so doesn't make much sense so the default `update` implementation will emit a warning.
+While you _can_ use `state` and dispatch actions without defining `update`, doing so doesn't make much sense and will emit a warning.

 - `initialState`
   - The component's starting state.